header_1.jpg

 IMG_2736

-These caves are probably most recognizable from the 60′s Batman series, but they’ve also been used in a lot of movies, too.
-Here’s a YouTube clip I found that shows some of the angles and shots in films like Army of Darkness and The Searchers (which is a really amazing western if you haven’t seen it yet):
+These caves are probably most recognizable from the 60’s Batman series, but they’ve also been used in a lot of movies, too, including films like Army of Darkness and The Searchers, one of my personal favorites.

 On a clear day, it is also possible to see the Hollywood Sign from the other side of the Caves.
 While we could make it out, the hiking weather on this particular day was “extra hazy.”